ANSWER YOUR CALLING AND ADVANCE YOUR NURSING CAREER

 Learning Online at Hartford

 The online Master of Science in Nursing consists of 34 credits and can be completed in 24 months.
 Semesters are divided into two seven-week sessions and students take one class at a time.
 The program allows practicing nurses to continue working full-time while completing their MSN degrees on a part-time basis.
-The program is also offered in an on-campus format.
-Courses meet on campus one evening per week.
-Click here for more information.

 Program Learning Outcomes